Home

 • Allows for proper functioning of your heart and nerves

 Due to its importance to a number of critical metabolic activities, the amount of calcium that is available to your blood and tissues must be carefully regulated at all times.
 Your bones and teeth serve as reservoirs of calcium that your blood taps into for its ongoing need for calcium.
 Ultimately, the amount of calcium that your blood saps from your bones and teeth is determined by the amount of calcium that your blood receives from your diet.
-Clearly, the health of your bones is closely linked to how many calcium-rich foods you eat and how well you digest and assimilate them.
+So the health of your bones and teeth is closely linked to the quantity and quality of calcium-rich foods that you eat and how well you digest and assimilate these foods.

-Here are some healthy, whole food sources of calcium:
+Here are some healthy food sources of calcium that are well tolerated by the masses:

 Whole Food Sources Serving Calcium (mg)